dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1101.md

 12. They Called It LISP for a Reason: List Processing

-Lists play an important role in Lisp--for reasons both historical and practical.
+Lists play an important role in Lisp -- for reasons both historical and practical.
 Historically, lists were Lisp's original composite data type, though it has been decades since they were its only such data type.
 These days, a Common Lisp programmer is as likely to use a vector, a hash table, or a user-defined class or structure as to use a list.

 Practically speaking, lists remain in the language because they're an excellent solution to certain problems.
-One such problem--how to represent code as data in order to support code-transforming and code-generating macros--is particular to Lisp, which may explain why other languages don't feel the lack of Lisp-style lists.
+One such problem -- how to represent code as data in order to support code-transforming and code-generating macros -- is particular to Lisp, which may explain why other languages don't feel the lack of Lisp-style lists.
 More generally, lists are an excellent data structure for representing any kind of heterogeneous and/or hierarchical data.
 They're also quite lightweight and support a functional style of programming that's another important part of Lisp's heritage.

 Thus, you need to understand lists on their own terms; as you gain a better understanding of how lists work, you'll be in a better position to appreciate when you should and shouldn't use them.